Swiftlyll/FASHT/README.md

 # FASHT
-Repository holding the source code for the FASHT website.
-License pending.
+A repository holding the source code for the FASHT website.